 Firstly, as humans, we are blessed with something called metacognition.
 This is the ability to think about what we are thinking about!
 It’s probably the number one human trait that, should we use it effectively, can become our ‘superpower’ and the key to long-term resilience and a healthy mental state.

 So, let’s try a little self-reflection.
-Are you as mentally stable as you could be, or do you tend to overact if something is said that you don’t agree with?
+Are you as mentally stable as you could be, or do you tend to overact if something is said that you disagree with?
 Maybe you resort to sarcasm or metaphorically stamping your feet.
-Or perhaps you just tend to sulk?
+Or perhaps you tend to sulk?
 Either way, it is an unhealthy response and probably needs your attention.

-What I’d like to suggest is that you work on becoming more self-aware and actually develop a habit of observing your thoughts and feelings — what tend to be the triggers that you react to?
+I want to suggest that you become more self-aware and develop a habit of observing your thoughts and feelings — what tend to be the triggers you react to?
 The more you learn about yourself, the more you will regain control.
 Once you’ve identified the situations that push your buttons, you can recognize them before they happen and build in some simple coping strategies.
 Taking control of your mind is probably one of the most empowering things that you can ever achieve.
-It may not be easy but if you can get there, what a difference in your life it will mean.
+It may not be easy, but if you can get there, what a difference in your life it will mean.

-I really do think it’s like a superpower, to be able to harness the power of our own mind.
-If you think about it, the most powerful influence on your own life IS your own mind.
-Even when external circumstances make you feel like things are out of control, we can still choose how we interpret them and therefore how we feel.
-By changing our perception we change our feelings.
-This in turn changes our thoughts and actions and therefore our outcomes.
+I think it’s like a superpower to harness the power of our mind.
+If you think about it, the most powerful influence on your own life is your mind.
+Even when external circumstances make you feel like things are out of control, we can still choose how we interpret them.
+By changing our perception, we change our feelings.
+This, in turn, changes our thoughts and actions and, therefore, our outcomes.
 So next time you feel that emotion building inside, take a breath, hit pause, and smile knowingly.
 You are now back in control.

-Of course, there are other things that can help us with our emotional and mental resilience.
-Getting out in nature, regular exercise, and even creating a calming, ergonomic workstation, will all help.
-Daily meditation or mindful exercises will certainly help reduce stress and quiet the mind, as will positive visualisation exercises.
+Of course, other things can help us with our emotional and mental resilience.
+Getting out in nature, regular exercise, and even creating a calming, ergonomic workstation will help.
+Daily meditation or mindful exercises will certainly help reduce stress and quiet the mind, as will positive visualization exercises.
 It should go without saying that eating healthily and avoiding fast, processed food, or resorting to alcohol, is vital to prevent a downward spiral.

-I hope that this article provides some useful information and wish everyone the very best in these more difficult days.
+I hope that this article provides some helpful information and wish everyone the very best in these more challenging days.